| Thursday 29 January - Day one |

 - Keynote: The Case for margins in SRS

-Professor Marcel Van Herk, Chair in Radiotherapy Physics, The University of Manchester
+Professor Marcel Van Herk, Chair in Radiotherapy Physics, Group Leader Adaptive Radiotherapy, The University of Manchester, The Christie NHS Foundation Trust

 - The case against margins in SRS